Dynamic Orthogonal Matching Pursuit for Sparse Data Reconstruction: Reconstruction error bounds

 \subsection{Finite convergence}

-The basic assumption in compressed sensing is that the number of measurements $m$ is much lower than the signal length $n,$ i.e., $ m \ll n. $ It is also well known that to ensure the target $k$-sparse data being exactly reconstructed, the target data should be sparse enough so that it is the unique sparsest solution to the underdetermined linear system $y= Ax $ (see, e.g., \cite{E10}).
-Thus in this section, we consider the reconstruction problems satisfying the following assumption.
+From Definition \ref{Def1.1}, we see that $ \delta_s \leq \delta_t $ for any positive integer number $ s\leq t.$ Thus if $A$ has the RIP of order $t$, i.e., $ \delta_t <1, $ then it has the RIP of any order $ s \leq t. $ In this section, we define the highest order of the RIP of $A$ as The basic assumption in compressed sensing is that the number of measurements $m$ is much lower than the signal length $n,$ i.e., $ m \ll n. $ It is also well known that to ensure a $k$-sparse signal being exactly reconstructed, the signal should be sparse enough so that it is the unique sparsest solution to the underdetermined linear system $y= Ax $ (see \cite{E10}).
+We now consider the reconstruction problems satisfying the following assumption.

-\begin{Assump} $ k \ll m \ll n ,$ and $ 2k \ll t^{\max}, $ where $t^{\max}$ is the highest order of RIP of the measurement matrix $A.$ \end{Assump}
+\begin{Assump} $ k \ll m \ll n $ and $ 2k \ll t^{\max}, $ where $t^{\max}$ is the highest order of RIP of the measurement matrix $A.$ \end{Assump}